top of page

 Upload File

 Thank you!
-Please note that modifications to course completion criteria for any of the AHASTI does not fall under the guidelines of Duty to Accommodate.
+Please note that modifications to course completion criteria for any of the AHASTI courses does not fall under the guidelines of Duty to Accommodate.
 Our instructional staff will do their best to accommodation same day requests within the scope of the program and resources available to them at the time if a request was not submitted prior to the program.

 Frequently Asked Questions